DevNeoLee/DataVisualization4/README.md

 ## ** Future Features to Come: **

--Further Details on Each Canadian Cities -Interconnected actions of different charts to each other -Represent related data sets from different data set files -concurrently and give more insight and meaning of the data sets.
+- Further Details on Each Canadian Cities
+- Interconnected actions of different charts to each other
+- Represent related data sets from different data set files
+- concurrently and give more insight and meaning of the data sets.
--Use other tools run concurrently with D3.
+- Use other tools run concurrently with D3.
--Updating automatically with newly updated data sets from api sources.
+- Updating automatically with newly updated data sets from api sources.